bossanova808/repository.bossanova808/staging/script.xsqueeze/README.txt

-README v0.3 for XSqueeze
+README v0.4 for XSqueeze

-See http://forum.xbmc.org/showthread.php?t=122199 for discussion/release notification!
+See http://forum.xbmc.org/showthread.php?t=122199 for discussion/release notification/help!

 ********************************************************************************
-* INTRODUCTIONS:
+* INTRODUCTIONS & CREDITS:

 XSqueeze is Squeezebox player/controller for XBMC.

 It was built by me (bossanova808@gmail.com) using some python and building on the hard work of two handy projects: SqueezeSlave and Pysqueezecenter.
+I have also received generous help from jmarshall, pkscout, mizaki, giftie, HKShai and more!
+Many thanks to all the helpers from this great community.

 XSqueeze can be used in two main ways: